PaulWiench/ascii-city/README.md

 # ascii-city
 **ascii-city** is a terminal-based 3D renderer that turns any address into a 3D ascii scene.

 Currently only buildings are rendered.
-So locations with a lot of buildings create cool renders.
-Vice versa, locations in the nowhere will yield a blank screen.
+So locations with a lot of tall buildings will result in the most interesting renders.

 ## Installation
 Clone the repository to your local machine: